Optimal Spectral Recovery of a Planted Vector in a Subspace

 \begin{problem}[Detection] For parameters $n \le N$ and $\rho \in (0,1]$, define the following \emph{null} and \emph{planted} distributions respectively: \begin{itemize} \item Under $\cQ$, observe $\Yt \in \RR^{N \times n}$ whose entries are i.i.d.\ $\mathcal{N}(0, \frac{1}{N})$ random variables.

-\item Under $\cP$, first draw $v \sim \BR(N, \rho)$ and $Q \in \RR^{n \times n}$ a uniformly random orthogonal matrix, and then observe $\Yt = YQ$ according to Model~\ref{mod:gauss}. \end{itemize} We aim to test between the hypotheses $\cQ$ and $\cP$ (with vanishing error probability). \end{problem}
+\item Under $\cP$, first draw $v \sim \BG(N, \rho)$ and $Q \in \RR^{n \times n}$ a uniformly random orthogonal matrix, and then observe $\Yt = YQ$ according to Model~\ref{mod:gauss}. \end{itemize} We aim to test between the hypotheses $\cQ$ and $\cP$ (with vanishing error probability). \end{problem}

+Note that we are focusing on the case $v \sim \BG(N, \rho)$ for the detection task.
+We remark that if $\rho = 1$ then the planted model $\cP$ coincides with the null model $\cQ$ by the rotational invariance of Gaussian vectors.

-Model~\ref{mod:orth} is at least as difficult as Model~\ref{mod:gauss} (since Model~\ref{mod:gauss} is a special case), and the problem of estimation is at least as difficult as detection (which we justify formally in Section~\ref{sec:reduction}).
-Therefore, to characterize the optimal condition for finding a planted vector in a subspace, it suffices to provide an upper bound for estimation under Model~\ref{mod:orth} and a matching lower bound for detection under Model~\ref{mod:gauss}.
-Our main results can be summarized in the following informal theorem.
+Estimation in Model~\ref{mod:orth} is at least as difficult as estimation in Model~\ref{mod:gauss} (since orthonormalizing the columns of $\tilde Y$ reduces Model~\ref{mod:gauss} to Model~\ref{mod:orth}).
+Also, for $v \sim \BG(N, \rho)$, estimation in Model~\ref{mod:gauss} is at least as difficult as detection (which we justify formally in Section~\ref{sec:reduction}).
+Therefore, to characterize the optimal condition for finding a planted Bernoulli--Gaussian vector in a subspace, it suffices to provide an upper bound for estimation under Model~\ref{mod:orth} and a matching lower bound for detection (Problem~\ref{prob:detect}).
+Our main results in the case $v \sim \BG(N, \rho)$ can be summarized in the following informal theorem.

-\begin{theorem}[Informal statement of main results] The critical condition for efficient recovery of a planted vector $v \sim \BR(N, \rho)$ in an $n$-dimensional random subspace of $\RR^N$ is $n \rho \ll \sqrt{N}$, in the following sense: \begin{itemize} \item ``Upper bound'': Assume Model~\ref{mod:orth} where $v$ is a normalized $\BR(n, \rho)$ vector.
-If $n \rho \ll \sqrt{N}$, $n \ll N$, and $\rho$ is bounded away from $1/3$, then a spectral method can be used to recover $v$ exactly with high probability.
+\begin{theorem}[Informal statement of main results] The critical condition for efficient recovery of a planted vector $v \sim \BG(N, \rho)$ in an $n$-dimensional random subspace of $\RR^N$ is $n \rho \ll \sqrt{N}$, in the following sense: \begin{itemize} \item ``Upper bound'': Assume Model~\ref{mod:orth} with $v = v'/\|v'\|$, where $v' \sim \BG(N, \rho)$.
+If $n \rho \ll \sqrt{N}$, $n \ll N$, and $\rho$ is bounded away from $1$, then a spectral method can be used to accurately estimate $v$ entrywise with high probability.

 \item ``Lower bound'': Consider Problem~\ref{prob:detect}.
 If $n \rho \gg \sqrt{N}$, then no algorithm from a class of spectral and low-degree methods can distinguish between $\cQ$ and $\cP$ with vanishing error probability. \end{itemize} \end{theorem}